 Multiple lines of evidence (molecular genetics, density discontinuities) led NMFS to delineate six stocks of harbor porpoise along the coasts of California, Oregon, and Washington.
 The same lines of evidence, along with additional evidence from trends in abundance, led NMFS to delineate two Demographically Independent Populations and one unit within the Southeast Alaska harbor porpoise stock (Zerbini et al. 2022a), which is now divided into three stocks: 1) the Northern Southeast Alaska (N-SEAK) Inland Waters stock, which includes Cross Sound, Glacier Bay, Icy Strait, Chatham Strait, Frederick Sound, Stephens Passage, Lynn Canal, and adjacent inlets; 2) the Southern Southeast Alaska (S-SEAK) Inland Waters stock, which encompasses Sumner Strait, including areas around Wrangell and Zarembo Islands, Clarence Strait, and adjacent inlets and channels within the inland waters of Southeast Alaska north-northeast of Dixon Entrance; and 3) the Yakutat/Southeast Alaska (Y-SEAK) Offshore Waters stock, which includes offshore habitats in the Gulf of Alaska west of the Southeast Alaska inland waters and the areas around Yakutat Bay (Fig. 2).
-There is limited information to assess how harbor porpoise in the Y-SEAK Offshore Waters stock structure in other areas, that the Y-SEAK Offshore Waters stock includes more than one Demographically Independent Population.
+There is limited information to assess how harbor porpoise in the Y-SEAK Offshore Waters stock relate to animals in inland waters, but it is likely, based on what is known about harbor porpoise stock structure in other areas, that the Y-SEAK Offshore Waters stock includes more than one Demographically Independent Population.
 Therefore, refinement of the stock structure of Y-SEAK/Offshore Waters stock in future years is likely as new information becomes available in the future (Zerbini et al. 2022a).